gugazimmermann/dragonspage/article2.md

 ```

-And to avoid TS errors, change `test/dragonspage.test.ts` -> *Will make some tests in the future, not now.*
+To avoid TS errors, change `test/dragonspage.test.ts` -> *Will make some tests in the future, not now.*

 ```
 import { expect as expectCDK, matchTemplate, MatchStyle } from '@aws-cdk/assert';